BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - Heroic Resolve
 - Heroic Strength

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Lord of Dale** `ACTIVE` - Brand's Stand Fast!
+- **Lord of Dale** `ACTIVE`

+Brand's Stand Fast!
 Is 12" rather than 6".

-- **Stoic Fighter** `ACTIVE` - At the start of any Combat involving Brand, if he would be Trapped upon losing the Duel roll, he may re-roll a single D6 in the Duel roll, and a single D6 when rolling To Wound.
+- **Stoic Fighter** `ACTIVE`

+At the start of any Combat involving Brand, if he would be Trapped upon losing the Duel roll, he may re-roll a single D6 in the Duel roll, and a single D6 when rolling To Wound.

 </div>